 CD Rates vs. Stock Market Returns

-Why CDs?
-As part of an overall savings plan, CDs can be the foundation of a low-risk strategy to reach both long- and short-term goals.
-Simply put, CDs are not investments, although they can help you build your net worth just as potential stock market returns can.
+As part of an overall savings plan, certificates of deposit (CDs) can be the foundation of a low-risk strategy to reach both long- and short-term goals.
+Simply put, CDs are savings products, not investments, although they can help you build your net worth.